The material provided here is for informational purposes only. It is not intended to be and should not be construed as legal advice.

 This is only a brief look at the eviction process.
 Each case is different, and there are many issues that can come up in any eviction case.
 You can find more information on the eviction process in these publications:

-- The Connecticut Network for Legal Aid offers publications that provide information about the eviction process, tenants rights & helping yourself through the eviction process: http://ctlawhelp.org/self-help-guides/housing/evictions.
+- The Connecticut Network for Legal Aid offers publications that provide information about the eviction process, tenants rights & helping yourself through the eviction process https://ctlawhelp.org/en/evictions-process-laws-connecticut.
 These are also available in print from the legal aid agencies that serve your community.

 - The State Judicial Branch has an “Official Court Webforms” link to housing forms you will need for the eviction process.